lmorg/murex/docs/user-guide/README.md

 * [`ja` (mkarray)](../commands/ja.md):
   A sophisticated yet simply way to build a JSON array
 * [`jsplit` ](../commands/jsplit.md):
-  Splits STDIN into a JSON array based on a regex parameter
+  Splits stdin into a JSON array based on a regex parameter
 * [`key-code`](../commands/key-code.md):
   Returns character sequences for any key pressed (ie sent from the terminal)
 * [`left`](../commands/left.md):